killercup/ef-ui/Readme.md

 		- Using `React.addons.update` to become immutable
 	- App is notified of change via 'changed' event
 - Classes
-	- Stores are classes, storing data in `@data: Object`
+	- Stores are classes, storing data in `this.data: Object`
 	- Stores are properties of an `AppState` object
 	- Queries are instance methods
 		- using transducers for great good